Michigan Summers are Perfect for Camping

 - Duke Creek in Cedar Springs, and no, it’s not the one on the highway.
 It’s tucked in the woods so it feels like you’re up north, yet I can still go to work downtown.
 Love the pool.

-- This brand new family campground in Silver Lake, Michigan opens in 2016.
+- Located in Silver Lake, Michigan.
 Dunes Harbor Family Camp is a secluded woodland harbor minutes from Silver Lake and the Sand Dunes with 60 waterfront campsites, among others.

 - We go to Hungry Horse Campground in Dorr every year!
-Excellent family camping and the kids LOVE it!
+Excellent family camping, close to Grand Rapids, and the kids LOVE it!

 - Located in the countryside between Ludington and Pentwater and a mile from Lake Michigan.
-We have both shaded and grassy sites that can accommodate tents, pop-ups, trailers, fifth wheels, and motor homes.
-We have a swimming pool, fishing ponds, playground, kids barrel train, mini golf, arcade, and camp store featuring ice cream, candy, Slush Puppies and more!
-A family favorite for decades.
-Now with more restrooms and beautifully remodeled restrooms!
+They have a swimming pool, fishing ponds, playground, kids barrel train, mini golf, arcade, and camp store featuring ice cream, candy, Slush Puppies and more!

 - Despite the name it takes all types from tents to motor homes – the campground is on the Leelanau peninsula and sits right on Lake Leelanau – tons of families, beautiful area – we grew up camping there and is a favorite to return to every year.